knowron/docs/docs/Admin Documentation/documents_upload_guidelines.md

 When you're uploading scanned documents or images, especially those that are older or contain historical information:

 * Our platform is equipped with **Optical Character Recognition (OCR) technology**.
 This feature allows us to extract text from scanned documents and images, making them searchable and analyzable.
 * Please note that OCR functionality is available as part of our premium upgrade.
-If you're interested in experiencing the benefits of OCR, don't hesitate to reach out to our support team mailto:ask@knowron.com .
+If you're interested in experiencing the benefits of OCR, don't hesitate to [reach out to our support team](mailto:ask@knowron.com).
 They'll be more than happy to provide you with details and assist you in enabling this feature.

 #### 2. Handling Documents with many tables